SlicerRt/SlicerDebuggingTools/README.md

 }
 ```

-  - Click the "Run and debug" icon in the left side of the screen
+  - Click the "Run and debug" icon in the left side of the screen (see `1` in the screenshot below)
-  - Choose `Python: Remote Attach` configuration at the top of the debug panel
+  - Choose `Python: Remote Attach` configuration at the top of the debug panel (see `2` in the screenshot below).
+Do not click the green button yet (`3` in the screenshot below): connection will fail because the connection has not been initiated in Slicer yet.

 ![Adding Python debug configuration in Visual Studio Code](Docs/VisualStudioCodePythonDebuggerSetup.png)